 Trying to put a 50-pound trip into a 30-pound sack!
-Allow yourself two or three nights at each destination or three to four nights in each area.
-Based on this formula, it takes 28 nights to see Thailand, Laos, Vietnam, and Cambodia—and that’s not counting Myanmar or any beach time.
+Allow yourself at least two or three nights at each destination; three to four is ideal.
+Based on this formula, it takes a minimum 28 nights to see Thailand, Laos, Vietnam, and Cambodia—and that’s not counting Myanmar or any beach time.

 A bamboo-leaf conical hat.
 This headgear can be found throughout Southeast Asia, but it’s mostly seen in Vietnam.
 It can be used as a hat, wall art, or a lampshade, and you can just as easily buy four as you can one, because they nest for travel (though you may well end up carrying them, as they are awkward to pack).
 This style of hat is used primarily as protection from the sun and rain.
 If you have one in natural bamboo, it can be dipped in water and worn as an impromptu evaporative-cooling device.

 “Hello, my friend, are you from America?”
 Watch out for anyone who approaches you at random speaking excellent English.
 Most scams in Asia (and particularly Thailand) start with a charming “front” person who will end up luring you to a shop, or maybe some more illicit activity.
 The most common is a shopping ploy along the lines of “I was just on my way to my uncle’s shop, would you care to come along?“ This most often ends up with you buying counterfeit jewelry or overpriced goods.

 Google Translate’s app will translate your text from English to Thai, Lao, Burmese, Khmer, and Vietnamese and from those languages to English.
-It is very easy to use and will probably come in handy if you are on your own, especially in the more rural areas of the country.
+It is very easy to use and will come in handy if you are on your own, especially in more rural areas.

 XE Currency can be a lifesaver in Vietnam: The exchange rates mean that every time you go to the ATM you will be a multimillionaire, and you’ll be forking out hundreds of thousands of Vietnamese dong for lunch.